Assistant Professor of Teaching

 “Mao's Ghost Stories: Female Ghosts and Revolutionary Politics in Socialist China,” 15th Biennial Conference of the Chinese Studies Association of Australia, Sydney (July 2017)

-“Constructing the Revolutionary Past: Mass Movements, Traditional Literature, and Cultural Memory in Mao’s China, 1956-1976”
+“Constructing the Revolutionary Past: Mass Movements, Traditional Worldviews, and Cultural Memory in Mao’s China, 1956-1976”

 Based on my dissertation, this project investigates the cultural and intellectual aspects of political movements in socialist China.
 My research situates Chinese socialist ideology in the development of Cold War détente and the global revolutionary and counter-revolutionary movements.
 Through investigating mass movements from 1956 to 1976, I examine how Mao’s China uneasily reconfigured and incorporated cultural and philosophical conventions from China’s past into a newly constructed revolutionary tradition.
 I trace the two-fold creation of this tradition through the institutionalization of knowledge production and the popularization of traditional knowledge.
 By salvaging and constructing the traditions that were at the margin of Confucian hierarchy, such as Legalist philosophy, peasant uprisings, ghost stories, etc., the Communist Party imagined an alternative past that challenged the orthodox Marxist temporality and increasingly built the Maoist cause upon a Chinese, instead of a global, past.
 I am currently preparing my manuscript for the publication of a monograph.